sigp/lighthouse/book/src/validator-import-launchpad.md

-The [Staking Lauchpad](https://github.com/ethereum/eth2.0-deposit) is a website from the Ethereum Foundation which guides users how to use the [`eth2.0-deposit-cli`](https://github.com/ethereum/eth2.0-deposit-cli) command-line program to generate consensus client validator keys.
+The [Staking Lauchpad](https://github.com/ethereum/eth2.0-deposit) is a website from the Ethereum Foundation which guides users how to use the [`eth2.0-deposit-cli`](https://github.com/ethereum/eth2.0-deposit-cli) command-line program to generate consensus validator keys.

 The keys that are generated from `eth2.0-deposit-cli` can be easily loaded into a Lighthouse validator client (`lighthouse vc`).
 In fact, both of these